khalil5754/khalil5754.github.io/_posts/2022-09-10-your-new-blog-post.md

 ![image](https://user-images.githubusercontent.com/44441178/197317954-d56c0769-35fc-4340-94ea-5ee67fa4c753.png)

 Woah, that's _way_ too many decimal places for SPY and CCI.
-But we can fix that easily using the round() function, with the parameter (decimals=2), to return two decimals of course.
+But we can fix that easily using the round() function, with the parameter (decimals=2) to return only two decimal places.
 We should also merge the individual tables we've created into one, which we can do in one line.

 ```